How To Microwave Asparagus (With Video)

 Ingredients + Notes

 • Asparagus: This is the star of the recipe, of course!
-I think it’s important that you choose asparagus that is all about the same thickness in size.
+It can help to choose asparagus that is all about the same thickness in size.
 This way, the asparagus stalks will all cook evenly.

 • Water: The water helps give it a steamed effect right in your microwave.
-No hassle with pots or steamer baskets required.
+No hassle with pots or steamer baskets.

-• Avocado Oil: You’ll drizzle this on at the end just prior to serving.
+• Avocado oil: Drizzle this on at the end just prior to serving.
 No avocado oil?
-You can use a little olive oil instead.
+You can use a little

-These are detailed instructions for microwaved steamed asparagus, but the recipe is very easy and straightforward.
+These are detailed instructions to steam asparagus in the microwave, but the recipe is very easy and straightforward.

 1. Wash the asparagus well.
 (No need to dry them afterward.
 A little water is a benefit.)